Gegenbauer/CatSpy2/README.md

 **CatSpy** - A tool for browsing logs.

+This repository serves as the initial record of forking from [lognote](https://github.com/cdcsgit/lognote).

+For more details, please check [CatSpy](https://github.com/Gegenbauer/CatSpy).

 **Main Features:**
 - Can filter logs based on various parts
 - Import local file logs and view real-time logs of connected devices